wavefrontHQ/docs/pages/doc/derived_metrics.md

 ### Performance Improvements

 Improve performance by pre-processing expensive queries and saving the results as a new metric.
 Expensive might mean a large volume of data is accessed, many calculations are done, many metrics are use, and so on.
-Derived are especially useful if the query result is needed by several other queries or even by several users.
+Derived metrics are especially useful if the query result is needed by several other queries or even by several users.
 The expensive operation is performed once a minute (or less frequently) and the new derived metric is accessible.

 #### Example 1: Idle CPU